sagar-rout/HRLens/README.md

 # HRLens

-HRLens is an AI-powered HR analytics and search platform that enables natural language querying of HR data using a combination of LLMs, vector search, and Elasticsearch.
+HRLens is an AI-powered HR analytics and search platform that enables natural language querying of HR data using LLMs, vector search, and Elasticsearch.

 ## Features

 - Natural language query processing
-- Semantic search with vector similarity caching
+- Vector-based semantic caching using Milvus
 - Elasticsearch-based data storage and retrieval
 - Performance tracking and monitoring